twilio-labs/sample-pay-service/README.md

 npm run dev
 ```

-9. Once you have your server running, you need to expose your `localhost` to a public domain so the Twilio webhook can reach the expected endpoint.
+8. Once you have your server running, you need to expose your `localhost` to a public domain so the Twilio webhook can reach the expected endpoint.
 This is easy [using the Twilio CLI](https://www.twilio.com/docs/twilio-cli/general-usage#proxying-your-localhost).
 ```
 twilio phone-numbers:update [PN sid or E.164] --sms-url http://localhost:3000/pay
 ```

 This will generate a url similar to: `https://cd2ef758.ngrok.io`.

-10. Navigate to [http://localhost:3000](http://localhost:3000) to see some sample credit card details to test the payment.
+9. Navigate to [http://localhost:3000](http://localhost:3000) to see some sample credit card details to test the payment.

-11. You can also navigate to [http://localhost:3000/config](http://localhost:3000/config) to override the default payment details.
+10. You can also navigate to [http://localhost:3000/config](http://localhost:3000/config) to override the default payment details.

-12. That's it!
+11. That's it!
 Now call the Twilio phone number you configured and follow the instructions to complete the payment.

-13. You can see if the payment was charged on your Stripe dashboard.
-Take a look at [this](https://www.twilio.com/docs/voice/tutorials/how-capture-your-first-payment-using-pay#test-your-application) for more details.
+12. You can see if the payment was charged on your Stripe dashboard.
+[Learn how to capture your first payment](https://www.twilio.com/docs/voice/tutorials/how-capture-your-first-payment-using-pay#test-your-application) for more details.

 ### Tests